-Dr. Tuggle earned his Ph.D. in strategic management and entrepreneurship from Texas A&M University, and an MBA in management from Missouri State University.
-He joined the College of Business in 2012.
+Chris Tuggle earned his PhD in strategic management and entrepreneurship from Texas A&M University, and an MBA in management from Missouri State University.
 His expertise and research interests focus on boards of directors; corporate entrepreneurship; corporate governance; and strategic leadership.
 His teaching interests include foundations of strategy and strategic management.

 Two years recommended

 (Only required if English is not your native language)